Downy mildew is a serious disease that may afflict turnips, especially under cool fall conditions.

 - How to Identify and Control Black Rot

 - How to Identify and Prevent White Rust

 - Identify, Prevent, and Treat Bacterial Leaf Spot

 © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
+Top and bottom photos via Alamy.
 Product photos via Bonide, Quest Products, and Southern Ag.